 KSQD’s Film Gang has been remiss in not yet reviewing one of the most acclaimed films of 2019, the South Korean dark comedy, Parasite, written, produced and directed by Bong Joon-ho.
 Hopefully this review will not only serve as a corrective but will inspire foreign-language-adverse moviegoers to give it a chance.
 There’s still time to enjoy it with an audience because, despite opening back in October, Parasite is continuing its long run at The Nickelodeon Theatre in downtown Santa Cruz.
 As Bong Joon-ho said, “Once you overcome the one-inch tall barrier of subtitles, you will be introduced to so many more amazing films.”

 Parasite illustrates how wealth disparity divides us, dulls our empathy, and provokes self-serving behavior in an allegory about two families: the impoverished and struggling yet tightly knit Kims, and the rich, self-indulgent Parks.
 The Kims are a family of four – a husband, wife and two young-adult children – who live together shoulder to shoulder in a basement dwelling, barely subsisting on odd jobs.
 Keeping their heads above water becomes literalized when rains flood their neighborhood.
-The Parks, despite their affluence, are essentially an across-the-board younger version of the Kim family, but clearly less close, living in an ultramodern house with an interior so spacious they rarely share the same room together.
+The Parks are essentially an across-the-board younger version of the Kim family, but clearly less close, living in an ultramodern house with an interior so spacious they rarely share the same room together.
 Their property is insulated from the rest of the world by high fences and a heavy metal gate that clangs shut like a prison door.

 The first half of the film focuses on how the Kims insinuate themselves, one by one, into the employ of the Park’s household using bogus credentials and increasingly devious and elaborate machinations, while concealing the fact that they know each other, let alone that they’re related.
 The remainder of the film explores the unintended consequences of their actions, which culminate in a domino effect that triggers one tragedy after another.